 - BIK Team

-On Thursday, 21 November 2019, the Safer Internet Forum (SIF) will take place in Brussels, Belgium, with a theme of "From online violence to digital respect".
-During this day of debates, exchanges and discussions, a plenary session will be led by the young people of the BIK Youth Panel 2019.
+On Thursday, 21 November 2019, the Safer Internet Forum (SIF) took place in Brussels, Belgium, with a theme of "From online violence to digital respect".
+During this day of debates, exchanges and discussions, a plenary session was led by the young people of the BIK Youth Panel 2019.

 - BIK Youth Panellists